Jesus, Our Covenant Man

 God knew, as many of us know, that if you want something done right, you have to do it yourself.
 So God sent forth His Word, made of woman, made under the law, and took upon himself the form of a servant.
-If the Law was to be fulfilled, He would have to do it Himself, as Man; as an Israelite.
+If the Law was to be fulfilled, He would have to do it Himself, as Man, an Israelite of the seed of Abraham.
 He would have to fill full, to satisfaction the requirements of the Law, which the Israelites had failed to keep.
 He says this very clearly, when he says,

 Think not that I am come to destroy the law, or the prophets; I am not come to destroy, but to fulfill.

 The I AM came in the flesh to dwell among His People.
 God in flesh, Jesus of Nazareth, Immanuel, came to fulfill the law, which the nation had failed to fulfill.
 And this he did.

 Since I AM made covenant with Israel, and Israel could not fulfill their part of the covenant, then He would step in, on their behalf, and fulfill it for them.
 This made the first covenant, in essence, a covenant between God and God as Man.
 This is the formula that He found to be successful.